SUDOER1337/gruvscure-sddm-theme/README.md

 ## Notes

 - The theme disables password autofocus by default to reduce accidental virtual-keyboard popups on systems that expose one through SDDM.
-- `Theme-Id` is `obscure-gruvbox-boxy`, so the SDDM install directory and `Current=` value should match that exactly.
+- `Theme-Id` is `gruvscure-sddm-theme`, so the SDDM install directory and `Current=` value should match that exactly.

 ## License